 Bluebells transform the woodland floor into a dazzling lake of shimmering blue in this well-fenced, natural enclosure which is protected from wild deer and ponies.
 Pondhead is listed by the Forestry Commission as one of its top 10 bluebell woods in the UK.

 This pretty village has many footpaths and bridleways across the countryside lined with pale yellow primroses and violet bluebells.

 There are many reasons to visit these glorious 200-acre gardens, which are home to the famous Rothschild collection of rhododendrons, azaleas and camellias.
 Throughout April and May, beautiful bluebells open under the trees and along the path edges.

 One of the trickier routes to get to, but well worth a visit, the cycle route from Brockenhurst to Bank is a shady haven for bluebells.
 Why not take to two wheels and see them for yourself on a bike ride through the forest?
 Especially as all our guests get 20% off weekday cycle hire at Cyclexperience in Brockenhurst!

 Owned by the Hampshire and Isle of Wight Wildlife Trust, this patchwork of ancient woodland, heaths, grasslands and tumbling streams is a sea of bluebells in spring.
 Look out for speckled wood butterflies from April.

-You can also see bluebells throughout Dane Park at Shorefield Country Park in Milford-on-Sea.
-They like to bask in the sunlight under the safety of the trees, so be sure to keep on the lookout whilst walking through the park to see if you can spot them in flower.
+You can also see bluebells throughout Dane Park at Shorefield Country Park in Milford-on-Sea, as well as throughout the new Ancient Woodland Walk.
+They like to bask in the sunlight under the safety of the trees, so be sure to keep on the lookout whilst taking a stroll to see if you can spot them in flower.